VincentQTran/recaller/README.md

 # Recaller

 A CLI tool to assist in note-taking and studying using Notion and Anki.
-Recaller compiles Notion notes into a Notion database and automatically generate flashcards for Anki.
+Recaller compiles Notion notes into a Notion database and for each note, uses AI to generate flashcards for Anki.

 ## How It Works